AaltoIIC/OSEMA/Documentation.md

 ## Software update process

 Updates are asked periodically by a sensor node.
 The interval is defined by Update check limit.
 All messages are sent over HTTPS.
-However, because of the limited support for certificate checking, 12
+However, because of the limited support for certificate checking, HTTPS does not provide sufficient level of security.
+Therefore, all messages are encrypted using AES 128-bit CBC.
+This encryption method is itself secure, so messages can be sent also using HTTP.

+TODO: Allow getting updates over HTTP.

-When asking an update, sensor nodes sends the following JSON string, which is encyrpted with AES 128-bit CBC.
+When asking an update, sensor nodes sends the following JSON string.
 ```
 '{
     "sensor_id":"<sensor_id>",